SCXML to JANI Conversion

 High-Level (ROS) SCXML Implementation

-In CONVINCE, we extended the standard SCXML format defined here with ROS specific features, to make it easier for ROS developers to model ROS-based systems.
+In CONVINCE, we extended the standard SCXML format defined here with ROS and Behavior Tree (BT) specific features, to make it easier for robot developers to model their systems using both ROS and BT.

 In this guide we will refer to the extended SCXML format as high-level SCXML and to the standard SCXML format as low-level SCXML.